thebeebs/oracle-code-adventures/microservices/README.md

 ```
 2. Save the file

-3. Check the file into GitHub.
+3. Check the file into Git if you are working locally.
 ```
 git add .